alt-dima/prescaler/README.md

   revertWaitSeconds: 40 # max wait time before reverting back to original values.
 It is important, because we must provide Kubernetes time to detect and react on HPA changes (to trigger scaleup desiredReplicas)
 ```

-## Getting Started for the Controller development
+## Getting Started with Controller development

 ### Prerequisites
 - go version v1.24.0+